Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 ## Next Steps

 Well done for getting this far!
-These exercises practised some really fundamental skills.
+These exercises demonstrated some really fundamental skills.
 You should be familiar with some loops, if statements, comparisons and the syntax of functions.
-Even though we have hit the end of this project, there is a lot left for you to learn and practise.
+Even though we have hit the end of this project, there is a lot left for you to learn.

 Make sure you really understand all the code you wrote here.
-You can't build a house without a foundation.
-You need solid foundational skills so you can be a pro!

-So keep practising.
-Practise in your free time, if you are ahead of schedule with one of your projects or need a break from another task.
-Push yourself and be awesome!
-You can even practise with a pen and paper.
+You should know what every single line does and why it is there.

 Remember that you are here to become a professional!
 Professionals take ownership of their learning and skills, and professionals help the people around them become successful.

+A professional doesn't just know a bit of syntax, a professional solves real problems with code.
+So it's worth building up your problem solving skills over time.
+The only way to do that is through practice and curiosity.

 Here are some resources you can use to continue this journey: